richardwilkes/ux/README.md

 # ux
-Go user experience framework for macOS, Windows & Linux.
+Go user experience framework for macOS (and at some point in the future, Windows and Linux).

 An example application can be found in the `example` directory.